apmlabs/ace-box/docs/docs/03_develop/1_core_principles.md

 # Core Principles

-Explore & extend the demo use case
+Explore and extend the demo use case.

-## What is an use case?
+## What is a use case?

 A use case in software refers to a detailed description of how users interact with a system to achieve a specific goal.
 It outlines the steps involved in completing a task and helps to illustrate the functional requirements of the software.

-Discover Dynatrace use cases in our [documentation](https://docs.dynatrace.com/docs/discover-dynatrace/use-cases)
+Discover Dynatrace use cases in our [documentation](https://docs.dynatrace.com/docs/discover-dynatrace/use-cases).

-## How is an use case defined?
+## How is a use case defined?

-An use case reside in repositories outside of the ACE-Box.
+A use case resides in repositories outside of the ACE-Box.
 [This](https://github.com/dynatrace-ace/basic-dt-demo) is the repository for our `First Steps into Dynatrace Observability`.

 ## Use case structure

-With the [ace enable](../01_get-started/3_add_use_case.md#enable-use-case) command, the ACE-Box will execute the [roles/my-use-case/tasks/main.yml](https://github.com/dynatrace-ace/basic-dt-demo/blob/main/roles/my-use-case/tasks/main.yml) following task, that looks as follows:
+With the [ace enable](../01_get-started/3_add_use_case.md#enable-use-case) command, the ACE-Box will execute the [roles/my-use-case/tasks/main.yml](https://github.com/dynatrace-ace/basic-dt-demo/blob/main/roles/my-use-case/tasks/main.yml) task, which looks as follows:

 ```yml
 ---